 "The job has been a holiday from my studies"

-Rachel has been a Leisure Access Worker part-time with Yooralla for the past three years, but says her involvement with Yooralla goes back as long as she can remember.
+Rachel has been a disability support worker part-time with Yooralla for the past three years, but says her involvement with Yooralla goes back as long as she can remember.

 For Rachel, it’s been a family affair.
-She has a brother with cerebral palsy and another brother who also worked as a Leisure Access Worker while studying.
+She has a brother with cerebral palsy and another brother who also worked as a disability support worker while studying.

 “My family has been involved with Yooralla my whole life, and I’ve always wanted to have a part-time job in the disability sector,” Rachel said.